Skip to Main Content

 Funders and journal publishers are increasingly expecting researchers to make the supplementary data of their publications openly available.

 Data is citable as a standalone scholarly output.
-Researchers who reuse the shared data will most likely cite the research papers generated from the shared data too.
+Researchers who reuse a shared dataset should acknowledge the data creator.
+This enhances his research impact.

 Preserve for your future use